-The Plasmodium Symposium is the brainchild of San Francisco-based experimental philosopher and conceptual artist Jonathon Keats, in collaboration with Hampshire College Art Gallery director Amy Halliday and biology professor Megan Dobro.
+The Plasmodium Consortium is the brainchild of San Francisco-based experimental philosopher and conceptual artist Jonathon Keats, in collaboration with Hampshire College Art Gallery director Amy Halliday and biology professor Megan Dobro.
 Dedicated to rigor in research, Keats nevertheless positions his fiercely interdisciplinary thought experiments as in “defiance of a culture that increasingly forecloses on wonder, and silos knowledge into narrowly defined areas of expertise”.
 In the past few years he has choreographed ballet for honeybees, opened a photosynthetic restaurant serving gourmet sunlight to plants, attempted to genetically engineer God in a laboratory, and built cameras with a thousand-year-long exposure time, documenting the long-term effects of climate change.
 One of his cameras is currently installed in Stearns Steeple at Amherst College.
 His most recent book – You Belong to the Universe: Buckminster Fuller and the Future (2016) – explores anticipatory design in relation to the visionary architect and engineer.

 For more information check out these media links: